Skip to content

 To enable push notifications:

-1. Configure your platform Set up credentials for iOS, Android, Huawei, and Web.
+Set up credentials for iOS, Android, Huawei, and Web.
+Learn more

-2. Integrate the SDK Add the Pushwoosh SDK to your app or website.
+Add the Pushwoosh SDK to your app or website.
+Learn more

-4. Register users Subscribe devices and sync user data to enable push delivery.
+Subscribe devices and sync user data to enable push delivery.
+Learn more

-Once the setup is complete, you can start sending push notifications via the Control Panel or use the createMessage API method.
+Once the setup is complete, you can start sending push notifications via the Control Panel or use the Notify API method.

 Message inbox